martinpercu/a-node-store/README.md

 - In add logic in: async findOne(id) + async update(id, changes) + async delete(id)
 - IMPORTANT add an in in the findOne and use this method in the update() and the delete().

+## ORM Middleware
+- In the error.handler create a function ormErrorHandler().
+Add it to the module.exports.
+- IMPORTANT!!
+ValidationError is a class comming from Sequelize.
+- In the indext import ormErrorHandler and add it "app.use(ormErrorHandler);" between the logsErrors and the boomErrors.